 Please note that only the tuition fees are waived due to a leave of absence.
 The administrative fee as well as the fees paid to the student body and the Studierendenwerk still apply.
 You will remain a member of the University of Stuttgart during your leave of absence.
 However, students on leave do not have the right to attend courses and to use university institutions (except for the libraries and the IT Department).
 Please also note that a leave of absence can have consequences elsewhere.
 For example, regarding your BAföG grant, children’s allowance, or your residence permit.
 Please inform yourself at the relevant offices (e.g. office for educational support, social welfare office, children’s allowance office, immigration office if applicable).

-Normally, students take at least 2/3 of their courses in the department through which they were nominated to go abroad or in which they are enrolled at the University of Stuttgart.
-If the host university allows it (no guarantee), the remaining courses can be selected from another subject area (e.g. for a second subject, minors, key competencies courses).
-Please note that your choice of courses should always reflect an academic motivation for studying abroad, because the stay abroad has to be integrated into your study program.
+Usually, students take at least 2/3 of their courses in the department through which they were nominated abroad or in which they are enrolled at the University of Stuttgart.
+The remaining courses can be chosen from another department if permitted by the host university (no guarantee) (e.g. for second subjects, minor subjects, SQs).
+Please note that your course selection should always reflect an academic motivation for studying abroad, as the stay abroad must be an integrable part of the study program.

 The Erasmus+ program provides for the recognition of credits ganed during the period of study abroad.
 Please note that the faculties are responsible for the recognition of study achievements abroad, not the International Office.
 If you have any questions about recognition, please contact your Erasmus Departmental Coordinator or the relevant examination committee: How to have your study achievements abroad recognized